 The objective of this research was to rank the top schools in each zone in Delhi NCR.
 The study had two major modules i.e.

-In the perceptual survey module, a structured questionnaire was administered with target respondents to arrive at a ranking of schools in Delhi NCR.
+In the perceptual survey module, a structured questionnaire was administered with target respondents to arrive at the ranking of schools in Delhi NCR, Lucknow and Kanpur along with residential and nonresidential schools in North India.
 The sample selection was done using purposive sampling method though the sample was spread out geographically to get better representation.
-The initial list of schools had over 540 schools of Delhi NCR, though each respondent was asked to give ratings for only those schools that he/she is aware of and known.
+The initial list of schools had over 500 schools of Delhi NCR, 100 schools in Lucknow and Kanpur along with 30 schools in North India (residential and nonresidential).
+Each respondent was asked to give ratings for only those schools that he/she is aware of and known.
 Each person could rate maximum of 25 schools based on their perception/ experience to ensure that there was neither interviewer nor respondent fatigue and thus ensured better quality data.
 Teachers were asked to rate the schools (except the school that they were associate with) to avoid any biasedness.

 A comprehensive list of schools was generated with the help of secondary sources, magazines and other publications.
 The various sources used for generation of school list included:

 As it is not possible to get a completely exhaustive list of schools and include them in the survey, we had option of adding any new school name in the survey form if any respondent mentioned any school name outside our list.
 Effectively, every school had a chance of getting covered in the survey if their name was mentioned by the respondents.

 The factual data sheet focuses on the following information areas:

 A perception questionnaire was administered with respondents.
 Respondents were asked to give rating for only those schools which they were aware and knew about.